 For us, there are two runtime environments to choose from, Deno and Node

 The rest of this section helps you decide between these two platforms.
 If you already know what you want to use, jump down to the prerequisites for Node

 Node.js is the older, more mature technology.
 If you need to connect to a funky database or do other low-level system-related things, chances are extremely high that you can do it with Node.js.
 Deno is relatively new, so it is sometimes still lacking support for some advanced things.
 Today, most servers use Node.js.

 On the other hand side, Deno is significantly easier to learn and to use.
 If you don’t have much experience with programming yet, it makes sense to start with Deno.

 Even if you have written code for Node.js before, you should consider giving Deno a go.
 Many things that are hard under Node.js are a no-brainer under Deno.
-It has

-- superior, built-in development tools,
+- has superior, built-in development tools and great editor integration,

 Developing code under Deno is also a lot more fun.
 At least, that’s our opinion.

 However, if you have a reason to use Node.js, for example because you already know it well, then that is completely fine!
 We are making sure that grammY works equally well on both platforms, and we are not cutting any corners.
 Please choose what you think is best for you.